-- C. All bids shall be opened, read aloud, and recorded in the presence of all persons. - D. Each bid shall be accompanied by a bid bond, if required, a certified check, or a cashier's check in an amount equal to five percent (5%) of the total amount of the bid.
-Failure to include such bond shall automatically disqualify the bid from further consideration. - E. Unless all bids are rejected by the School Board for valid reasons, the contract shall be awarded to the lowest responsible, or best bidder meeting all requirements and specifications. - F. The School Board shall approve all subcontractors.
+- 3. Contractor shall provide a copy of sub-contractor affidavit to the School Board upon receipt and shall maintain a copy for the duration of the Agreement. - 4.
+Failure to comply with this provision is a material breach of an Agreement, and School Board may choose to terminate the Agreement at its sole discretion.
+Contractor may be liable for all costs associated with School Board securing the same services, inclusive, but not limited to, higher costs for the same services and rebidding costs (if necessary). - F. Unless all bids are rejected by the School Board for valid reasons, the contract shall be awarded to the lowest responsible, or best bidder meeting all requirements and specifications. - G. The School Board shall approve all subcontractors.
 When a construction contract has been awarded to a contractor on the basis of proper bids, payments on that contract shall be made on a scheduled basis in an amount approved by the architect.
 This amount shall consider the ten percent (10%) hold-back required by Florida Statutes.
-Upon completion of the construction, the final payment shall be made only on the School Board's approval after proper inspection of the facilities. - V. The specifications for construction bids may not be written to limit any purchase of systems or materials to a specific brand or a single source of supply, unless the School Board, after consideration of all available alternative materials and system, determines that the specifications of a sole material or system is justifiable, based upon its cost interchangeability.
+Upon completion of the construction, the final payment shall be made only on the School Board's approval after proper inspection of the facilities. - V. The specifications for construction bids may not be written to limit any purchase of systems or materials to a specific brand or a single source of supply, unless the School Board, after consideration of all available alternative materials and system, determines that the specifications of a sole material or system is justifiable, based upon its cost interchangeability. - VI.

-VI.
 All bid requests shall include a notification to bidders that failure to file a bid protest within the time and in the manner prescribed by School Board rule shall constitute a waiver of any further right to protest such bid award.

-LAWS IMPLEMENTED: 255.04; 287.055; 287.057; 1001.43; 1013.46-.48, F.S.
+LAWS IMPLEMENTED: 255.04; 287.055; 287.057; 288.061, 448.095, 1001.43; 1013.46-.48, F.S.